 As an employer, it’s important to ensure your workers are cared for and are not being exploited.
 Here are a few questions to ask yourself to ensure you’re compliant with modern slavery.

 - Are many employees living at the same address?

 - People paid in cash – quite simply don’t!

 - If you issue cheques – is this in the person’s name?
 If not, don’t!

-- If cheques are issued correctly, is this fair on the employee?
-The cost of cashing a cheque varies from a local arrangement with a Bank to a face value cost of between 5% to 18% via exchanges
+- If cheques are issued correctly, is this fair on your employee?
+The cost of cashing a cheque varies from a local arrangement with a bank to a face value cost of between 5% to 18% via cheque exchanges.

-Although a tick may seem to be the right graphic, tackling Modern Slavery in the workplace and indeed in wider society, is not about just simply ticking boxes.
-One could easily argue that as a Human Citizen, it’s an obligation.
+Although a tick in a box may seem that you’re compliant in modern slavery prevention, tackling modern slavery in the workplace and indeed in wider society is not about just simply ticking boxes.
+One could easily argue that as a human citizen, it’s an obligation.

 Suits Me was launched in February 2015, and to date has created over 125,000 e-money accounts for migrant and temporary workers.
 In 2016, we received two awards from within the industry (UK & European) for ‘bringing financial inclusion to a previously excluded group’.

 Our aim is to be an ethical and accessible route for companies and most importantly, affordable for Individuals.
 The program has been created and developed to enable individuals to take control of their finance in a secure way.

 At Suits Me we’ve often noticed the links between financial exclusion – whereby people find themselves locked outside of the mainstream banking system – and the increased risk of modern slavery and exploitation.
 We believe that by ensuring everyone has access to secure, modern banking we can help combat modern slavery.